tier4/AWML/docs/design/autoware_ml_design.md

 ### work_dirs/

-The directory of `work_dirs/` manages the output files to use for `AWML` including training results and visualization results.
+The directory manages any artifacts and files generated from `AWML`, for example, training/evaluation/visualization.
-Please use this directory unless you have a specific reason not to.
+Please change the directory name accordingly.

 ## Support priority